vaishnu7/ROSENZWEIG-MACARTHUR-Model/README.md

-# 🎀 Non-Linear Differential Equation - Holling Type II Model 🎀
+# 🎀 Non-Linear Differential Equation - Stability Analysis of ROSENZWEIG-MACARTHUR Model🎀

 ## Results Achieved From The Study